opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 ### Handling score variability across query methods

 Different search methods—such as BM25, neural search, and k-NN—produce scores on incompatible scales.
-Techniques like L2 or Min-max normalization attempt to standardize these scores but can lead to suboptimal rankings.
+Techniques like L2 or min-max normalization attempt to standardize these scores but can lead to suboptimal rankings.
 RRF sidesteps this issue by emphasizing rank consistency rather than absolute score alignment.

-**Example:** In multimodal search pipelines, where text-based queries produce a wide range of scores while visual features generate a narrower range, RRF ensures that smaller-scale signals are not overshadowed.
+**Example**: In multimodal search pipelines, where text-based queries produce a wide range of scores while visual features generate a narrower range, RRF ensures that smaller-scale signals are not overshadowed.

 ### Enhancing e-commerce search with sparse behavioral signals

 E-commerce datasets often contain sparse behavioral signals, such as user clicks or purchases, which can be difficult to incorporate into search rankings.
 Rank-based aggregation helps highlight relevant products even when engagement data is limited.

-**Example:** When merging behavioral data with metadata, RRF ensures that niche products with high semantic or metadata relevance remain visible, whereas min-max and L2 normalization may struggle with sparse signals.
+**Example**: When merging behavioral data with metadata, RRF ensures that niche products with high semantic or metadata relevance remain visible, whereas min-max and L2 normalization may struggle with sparse signals.

 ### Managing noisy or outlier-prone data

 Datasets with high variance or frequent outliers---such as scientific research or log data---pose challenges for score-based methods like min-max or L2.
 RRF prevents outliers from distorting search results by focusing on rank rather than score.

-**Example:** In scientific datasets, metadata from top-tier journals often skews scores.
+**Example**: In scientific datasets, metadata from top-tier journals often skews scores.
 RRF integrates these results without overemphasizing outliers, leading to more balanced rankings.

 ### Supporting dynamic or evolving data

 Rapidly changing datasets, such as streaming logs, require frequent recalibration for L2 and min-max normalization, which can introduce instability or latency.
 RRF maintains stable rankings by aggregating based on static rank positions.

-**Example:** In log search pipelines, RRF consistently prioritizes frequently occurring patterns, even as scoring distributions shift over time.
+**Example**: In log search pipelines, RRF consistently prioritizes frequently occurring patterns, even as scoring distributions shift over time.

 ## Comparing RRF with score-based methods

 The following table compares two hybrid search approaches using the same query: a standard hybrid search pipeline and an RRF-based hybrid search pipeline.
 We selected the top three and bottom three results for comparison.
-Notice that RRF provides more consistent scores across documents because it ranks them based on relative rank (position) of a document within each query result rather than raw scores.
+Notice that RRF provides more consistent scores across documents because it ranks them based on the relative rank (position) of a document within each query result rather than on raw scores.

 | `min_max` and `arithmetic_mean` | RRF      |
 |---------------------------------|----------|